shankar-4/Discord-Bot/README.md

 # Discord-Bot
-A basic bot on TTC club
+A basic bot on TTC club and It also delete swear words

 commands: